microsoft/coyote/docs/_learn/programming-models/actors/state-machines.md

 Server received pong event while in the Active state
 ```

-Unlike Actors which declare the events they can receive at the class level, `StateMachines` must
+Unlike Actors which declare the events they can receive at the class level, `StateMachines` can also
 declare this information on the `States`.
 This gives `StateMachines` more fine grained control, for
 example, perhaps you want your state machine to only be able to receive a certain type of event when
 it is in a particular state.
 In an Actor you would need to check this yourself and throw an